sx-aurora-dev/tensorflow/README_ve.md

 (tmp)% python setup.py bdist_wheel
 ```

-You can find package in `dist` directory.
+You can find a package in `dist` directory.

 ### Install packages